 - make written statements in judicial proceedings at the cartel court (Note: The intervening company has no party position).

-The legal party that receives a statement has to inform the other legal party.
-Nevertheless it is highly recommended that the complaining company leave comments to the two official parties for practical reasons.
+The legal party that receives such a statement has to inform the other legal party without delay.
+Nevertheless it is highly recommended that the complaining company submits the statements to the two official parties simultaneously.

 Requests for examination

-The competition authority applies for examination of the merger (Phase II) at the Cartel Court if by that time,
+The Federal Competition Authority applies for examination of the merger (Phase II) at the Cartel Court if by that time,

-Also in Phase II of the process, the Federal Competition Authority is prepared to speak with applicants about possible remedies to competition problems.
-These remedies can lead to a withdrawal of the request for review by the Federal Competition Authority.
+Even in Phase II of the process, the Federal Competition Authority is prepared to speak with the applicants about possible remedies to competition problems.
+These remedies can lead to a withdrawal of the request for examination by the Federal Competition Authority.

-The Federal Competition Authority has to publish special information on its website.
-This relates to the disclosure of cases notified to the Federal Competition Authority, applications of official parties (application for examination of a concentration in the proceedings before the Cartel Court, the requests for removal, detection or binding declaration of commitments in the cartel and abuse of process) and decisions of the Cartel Court and the Supreme Cartel Court.
+Under the Cartel Act and the Competition Act, the Federal Competition Authority has to publish certain information on its website.
+This relates to the disclosure of mergers registered with the Federal Competition Authority, applications of official parties (application for examination of a merger in the proceedings before the Cartel Court, the requests for removal, detection or declaration of commitments to be binding in the cartel and abuse proceeding) and decisions of the Cartel Court and the Supreme Cartel Court.

-The Federal Competition Authority is ready to update this statutory obligation.
+The Federal Competition Authority will endeavour to update this statutory obligation.